KorfLab/learning-C/README.md

 ## Hello World ##

-Open your favorite editor and create the following program.
+Open your favorite editor and create the following program: `hello_world.c`.
 You can find this program in the `templates` directory of the repository in case you would rather copy than type.

 	#include <stdio.h>
 	int main() {